Lady Davina Windsor: Early life and education

-Davina was born at St Mary's Hospital, London.
-She was baptised on 19 February 1978 at Barnwell Parish Church, and her godparents are Captain Mark Phillips, the Duke of Buccleuch, Elisabeth, Lady Camoys, Susan Wigley, Roger Wellesley Smith and Caroline, Baroness Rosenørn-Lehn.
+Lady Davina was born at St Mary's Hospital, London.
+She was baptised on 19 February 1978 at Barnwell Parish Church, close to the family home, Barnwell Manor in Northamptonshire.
+Her godparents are Captain Mark Phillips, the Duke of Buccleuch, Elisabeth, Lady Camoys, Susan Wigley, Roger Wellesley Smith and Caroline, Baroness Rosenørn-Lehn.
 Lady Davina grew up in Kensington Palace.
 She was educated at Kensington Preparatory School in Notting Hill, followed by St George's School, Ascot.
 She is a graduate of the University of the West of England, with a degree in media studies.